rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/june.md

 #### Features
 * rapyuta.io lets you to work with git repositories containing large files by supporting Git LFS extension.
-* Built a reliable pipeline for collecting device metrics.
+* Enhanced the reliability of the pipeline for collecting device metrics.

 #### Documentation